 If Ubuntu and Debian were to combine their resources, it would eliminate animosity and the end result would be more innovative and reliable.
 This organization would be in a very good position to replace Windows.
 The first free software distribution with a community of 10,000 developers wins.

 If you’d like to learn more about my book (this is five pages of it) including how to get a free download, click here.

 Mark Shuttleworth and I continue the conversation here.
-He doesn’t appear yet to understand my point.

 5 Other good ones are the rate of growth of Debian users versus other, non-Ubuntu, distros.
 Also useful is the number of Debian developer-hours per person per week.

 6 Based on a conversation with former Debian leader Anthony Towns, who said that the number of developers joining Debian has been constant over the last few years.